 Tom Armstrong (b.
 1968) studied composition with George Nicholson and, at York University, Roger Marsh.
 Performers of his music include the Fidelio Trio, Jane Chapman, Notes Inégales, Gemini, the New Music Players, Psappha, the Delta Saxophone Quartet, the BBC Philharmonic and the Royal Scottish National Orchestra, playing in venues such as Kings Place, the Wigmore Hall, the Southbank Centre and the Lowry as well as Europe and China.

-Tom’s teaching and research at the University of Surrey (where he is a Senior Lecturer) coalesce around his compositional activity.
+Tom is a Senior Lecturer in Music at the University of Surrey.
 In 2016 he directed the AHRC-funded research network, Music Composition as Interdisciplinary Practice.